-27 Interviews with CSI teams in Shanghai and Hong Kong; CRS memo, "Congressional Staff Delegation's Visit to China, Hong Kong (August 2005), Sept.
+25 Interviews with CSI teams in Shanghai and Hong Kong; CRS memo, "Congressional Staff Delegation's Visit to China, Hong Kong (August 2005), Sept.
 14, 2005, by Shirley Kan.

-28 China's official Xinhua news agency, May 10, 2005.
+26 China's official Xinhua news agency, May 10, 2005.

-congressional oversight includes the Foreign Relations Authorization Act for FYs 1990-1991 (P.L.
-101-246); National Defense Authorization Act for FY2000 (P.L.
+Defense Authorization Act for FY2000 (P.L.
 106-65); and National Defense Authorization Act for FY2006 (P.L.
-109-163).29
+109-163).27

-Some have urged caution in military cooperation with China on this front, while others see benefits for the relationship with China and the war on terrorism.
-Senator Bob Smith and Representative Dana Rohrabacher wrote Secretary Rumsfeld in late 2001, to express concerns about renewed military contacts with China.
-They argued that "China is not a good prospect for counter-terrorism cooperation," because of concerns that China has practiced internal repression in the name of counterterrorism and has supplied technology to rogue regimes and state sponsors of terrorism.30 In contrast, a 2004 report by Rand urged a program of security management with China that includes counterterrorism as one of three components.31
+Some have urged caution in military cooperation with China on this front of counterterrorism, while others see benefits for the relationship with China and the war on terrorism.
+Senator Bob Smith and Representative Dana Rohrabacher wrote Secretary of Defense Rumsfeld in late 2001, to express concerns about renewed military contacts with China.
+They argued that "China is not a good prospect for counter-terrorism cooperation," because of concerns that China has practiced internal repression in the name of counterterrorism and has supplied technology to rogue regimes and state sponsors of terrorism.28 In contrast, a 2004 report by Rand urged a program of security management with China that includes counterterrorism as one of three components.29

-As preparations intensify for the summer Olympics in Beijing in 2008, an issue concerns the extent to which the United States, including the military, should support security at the games to protect U.S. citizens and should cooperate with the PLA and the paramilitary People's Armed Police (PAP), given concerns about China's internal repression.
+As preparations intensify for the summer Olympics in Beijing in 2008, an issue concerns the extent to which the United States, including the military, should support security at the games to protect U.S. citizens and should cooperate with the PLA or the paramilitary People's Armed Police (PAP), given concerns about China's internal repression.
 However, a precedent was set in 2004, when various U.S. departments, including the Department of Defense, provided security assistance for the Olympic games in Athens, Greece, in 2004.
-Such assistance included an anti-terrorism exercise held by the European Command in March 2004; exercise scenarios created by the Defense Threat Reduction Agency to defend against weapons of mass destruction; imagery collected by the National Geospatial-Intelligence Agency; and defensive barriers and facilities set up by deployed U.S. naval forces.32

-On June 22, 2006, at a hearing of the House Armed Services Committee, Brigadier General John Allen, the Principal Director for Asian and Pacific Affairs at the Office of the Secretary of Defense, told Congress that the Defense Department will begin discussions with China about security cooperation for the Olympics.
+Such assistance included an anti-terrorism exercise held by the European Command in March 2004; exercise scenarios created by the Defense Threat Reduction Agency to defend against weapons of mass destruction; imagery collected by the National Geospatial-Intelligence Agency; and defensive barriers and facilities set up by deployed U.S. naval forces.
+On June 22, 2006, at a hearing of the House Armed Services Committee, Brigadier General John Allen, Principal Director for Asian and Pacific Affairs, told Congress that the Defense Department will work with China on security cooperation for the Olympics.

 Shanghai Cooperation Organization (SCO).
 The Shanghai Cooperation Organization (SCO) issued a declaration on July 5, 2005, that called for a "deadline" for the counterterrorism coalition's "temporary" use of facilities and military presence in SCO countries, because major military operations against terrorists ended in Afghanistan, they claimed.
 (The SCO was founded in Shanghai in June 2001 by China, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, and Uzbekistan.
 China's influence in the SCO increased after the 9/11 attacks raised attention to counterterrorism.
-U.S. armed forces were deployed at bases in Uzbekistan until 2005
+U.S. armed forces were deployed at bases in Uzbekistan until 2005 and maintains an airbase in Kyrgyzstan, raising China's suspicions about U.S. military deployments in Central Asia and a perceived U.S. encirclement campaign.)

-29 CRS Report RL32496, U.S.-China Military Contacts: Issues for Congress, by Shirley Kan.
+27 CRS Report RL32496, U.S.-China Military Contacts: Issues for Congress, by Shirley Kan.

-30 Senator Bob Smith and Representative Dana Rohrabacher, letter to Secretary of Defense Donald Rumsfeld, December 17, 2001.
+28 Senator Bob Smith and Representative Dana Rohrabacher, letter to Secretary of Defense Donald Rumsfeld, December 17, 2001.

-Rand, "U.S.-China Security Management: Assessing the Military-to-Military Relationship," July 2004.
+29 Rand, "U.S.-China Security Management: Assessing the Military-to-Military Relationship," July 2004.

-32 GAO, "Olympic Security: U.S. Support to Athens Games Provides Lessons for Future Olympics," May 2005.
+30 GAO, "Olympic Security: U.S. Support to Athens Games Provides Lessons for Future Olympics," May 2005.